 This simple set of rules creates an honest and unhindered conversation without the frustrating social dynamic of ‘trying to get a word in’.

-We can’t have physical fishbowl discussions right now.
+We can’t have physical fishbowl discussions if some or all of the participants are online.
 But luckily, a virtual Fishbowl discussion has a lot going for it.

 Last week, I experimented with this format for the “Let’s talk service design” event run by Co-op Digital.
 It was surprisingly effective, and actually has a lot of advantages when running virtually.

 How to set up a virtual remote Fishbowl discussion